 This post is in continuation of a previous one and a part of my Narkanda Road Trip travelogue.
 We traveled from Delhi to Narkanda on Day 1 and then went from Narkanda to Hatu Peak on Day 2, as a part of our local sightseeing in Narkanda.
 During our 4 days of stay in Narkanda, I in fact visited Hatu Peak three times.
 Why?
 Because it is just so scenic and the view you get from the top is simply amazing.

-Hatu Peak and the temple is probably the biggest attraction of Narkanda.
+Hatu Peak and the temple are probably the biggest attraction of Narkanda.
 And it not just people visiting Narkanda that you will find here.
 It is also a lot of locals and people who were headed to other destinations like Sarahan and Chitkul but took a detour from Narkanda to Hatu peak on the way.

 - Journey So Far: Delhi to Narkanda – Day 1

 Before I begin the travelogue, let me post a little bit of information about Hatu Peak and the temple.

-At an elevation of 3400 m (11,152 ft), the Hatu peak in Narkanda is the second highest peak in Shimla district.
+At an elevation of 3400 m (11,152 ft), the Hatu peak in Narkanda is the second highest peak in the Shimla district.
 It is surrounded by a dense forest of conifers, oaks, and maples and provides a panoramic view of the valley around.
-It is connected to Narkanda by a tarred road which makes it one of the highest motorable peaks in Himachal.
+It is connected to Narkanda by a tarred road which makes it one of the highest motorable peaks in Himachal Pradesh.